s-coos/docs/README.md

                 - `sh /data/mjy/start.sh`
 3. Run others if needed
     - For example, `adb -s localhost:5555 reverse tcp:5172 tcp:5172` on the server if webhook URL is set to localhost:5172
+        - (Just an example — it's better to use `crontab` for this, as `adb reverse` may stop unexpectedly.)

 ### Iris Dashboard